The Route

 3. Mongchon Fortress

-2.7km long fortress wall built in Baekje Dynasty
+A historic 2.7km long fortress wall from the Baekje Dynasty.

 4. Mongchon Museum of History